1840–41 Royal Engineers maps of Palestine, Lebanon and Syria: Jerusalem map

 The Jerusalem map was printed privately for the Board of Ordnance in August 1841.
-It was published in a reduced form in Alderson's ‘’Professional Papers of the Royal Engineers’’ in 1845, and subsequently as a supplement to the 1849 second edition of Reverend George Williams' The Holy City: Historical, Topographical, and Antiquarian Notices of Jerusalem together with a 130-page memoir on the plan.
+It was published in a reduced form in Ralph Carr Alderson's ‘’Professional Papers of the Royal Engineers’’ in 1845, and subsequently as a supplement to the 1849 second edition of Reverend George Williams' The Holy City: Historical, Topographical, and Antiquarian Notices of Jerusalem together with a 130-page memoir on the plan.
 The memoir contained a three-page appendix defending the plan from criticism received from Edward Robinson.

 The map may have been the source of the modern tradition of dividing Jerusalem into four "quarters".
 Matthew Teller writes that this convention may have originated in the 1841 map, or at least George Williams' subsequent labelling of it.

+Acre, Gaza, Haifa and Jaffa maps

+The maps of the Old City of Acre, Old City of Gaza, Old City of Haifa and Old Jaffa were published in Ralph Carr Alderson's Notes on Acre and Some of the Coast Defences of Syria in 1843.

 Regional maps

-The regional maps were never published in their entirety.
+Some of the regional maps were never published in their entirety.
 A private printing for the British Foreign Office was produced in 1846.
 The only published map, Map 2, was published in Charles Henry Churchill's book on Mount Lebanon.
 Map 3 was used in the creation of Van de Velde's map.

 Charles Wilson later explained that the data "was in too fragmentary a state for publication".